New to Advocacy? The NVAA is For You!

 The NVAA is offered twice a year, Spring and Fall.

-The Fall NVAA is offered as a Hybrid Model with a combination of live and asynchronous (pre-recorded) virtual training, that allows more flexibility.
+The Fall NVAA is offered as a Hybrid Model with a combination of live and asynchronous (pre-recorded) virtual training, that allows more flexibility and can be completed in one month.

 Common questions about the NVAA